 But I have disability coverage through my work

-Do you?
+Seriously, how well will that coverage actually protect you?
 How closely did you look at your plan?

 Unfortunately, Disability Insurance isn’t a box you can simply check off.
 Here are some questions to ask of your plan:

 - What is the cap on monthly benefits?

 (there is always a cap – the most common one is $5,000/month before taxes)